Thiago099/jsx-dom-builder/README.md

     const [random_color,inverse] = generate_random_colors()
     foreground = random_color
     background = inverse
-    // the update function does manually what the effect does automatically, after calling the update function
+    // The update function does manually what the effect does automatically, after calling the update function
-    // the dynamic part of the element and its children will be updated app.$update()
+    // The dynamic part of the element and its children will be updated app.$update()
 })